-At Morrow and Artim, P.C., we never recommend that our clients buy used cars without a Warranty.
+At Artim Law, we never recommend that our clients buy used cars without a Warranty.
 Warranties protect you from defects that crop up after you buy the car and leave the dealership.
 Generally, for a small deductible, or no deductible, your warranty will cover major defects as the car ages.
 However, not all used cars come with a warranty.
 For those cars, there are implied warranties that come with buying a car that can protect you from defects.
 For more information on Implied Warranties, click HERE.

 If you experience the same or similar defect after 3 or more repair attempts, you may have a claim against the manufacturer or dealership.
 In an ideal world, you will know what the defect is and what is causing it.
 When you take the vehicle into the dealership, a mechanic who will identify the defect, what is causing the defect, and try to fix it.
 However, that is not always the situation.
 More often than not, clients contact our office because their car has a defect that the dealership cannot fix and has no idea what is causing it.